-Personally, I also found that it’s a perfect time for me to experiment more and add some other stuff to my journal, like photos, which I definitely don’t print out enough.
+I also found that it’s a perfect time for me to experiment more and add some other stuff to my journal, like photos, which I don’t print out enough.

-Planning your meal is super useful if you’re having a healthy lifestyle if you’re dieting if you’re fighting allergies or just too busy to think about dinner.
+Planning your meal is super useful if you have a healthy lifestyle if you’re dieting, if you’re fighting allergies, or if you are just too busy to think about dinner.

-Sleep is one of the most important factors of keeping yourself at 100%, and a sleep tracker can help you monitor it!
+Sleep is one of the most important factors in keeping yourself at 100%, and a sleep tracker can help you monitor it!

-Level 10 life is a great way to do checkups, but I feel like if you want to dive deep into your goals, you need a separate spread.
+Level 10 life is a great way to do checkups, but I feel like if you want to dive deep into your goals, you need to create a separate goals Bullet Journal spread.

 Usually, I create my goals spread as a mind map, and it works well for me.

-But lately, I’ve been missing some more structure, so for this video series, I came up with something more detailed.
+But lately, I’ve been missing some more structure, so I came up with something more detailed for this video series.

-This tracker was absolutely inspired by my November setup, it’s books and coffee, two things that go hand in hand for me.
+This tracker was inspired by my November setup; it’s books and coffee, two things that go hand in hand for me.

 You can use this tracker for writing the books to read or the books you have already read.
 The idea is that you write them down on the spines of the books from this stack.

-So what you could do is to create passwords spread!
+So what you could do is create passwords spread!

-This is totally the one I needed in my journal myself.
-It’s a huge help, especially for some of those cleaning tasks that you have to do but maybe just a few times a year.
+This is the one I needed in my journal myself.
+It’s a huge help, especially for some of those cleaning tasks you have to do, but maybe just a few times a year.